appinho/SARosPerceptionKitti/README.md

 5) Run the ROS Package:

-* Launch one of the following ROS nodes and wait until RViz is fully loaded:
+* Launch one of the following ROS nodes together with the scenario identifier and wait until RViz is fully loaded:

 ```
 roslaunch sensor_processing sensor.launch 0060